- The bald eagle is one of America’s most loved birds and serves as the country’s national symbol.

 Wisconsin’s wildlife officials say there are bald eagle nesting sites in all but one of the state’s 72 counties.

-Wyoming does not officially count bald eagles, but state wildlife officials say the bird has healthy nesting sites on all the state’s major river systems.
-The population seems to be on the increase.
+Wyoming does not usually officially count bald eagles, but state wildlife officials say the bird has healthy nesting sites on all the state’s major river systems.
+The population seems to be on the increase, and recent data reports 185 nesting pairs.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.